isaacnonato/isaacnonato.github.io/uses.md

 permalink: /uses/
 ---
 [< back to home](/) <br>
-This is my uses page for [uses.tech](https://uses.tech/).
+This is my uses page.
 The purpose of this page is basically to show my tools and hardware.

 ## Devices